windmill at Yorktown during British surrender, 1781

 Source: Virginia Wind Energy Collaborative, Landscape Classification System For Virginia

-Birds and bats are threatened by onshore wind farms.
-Towers and blades for wind farms installed in the United States by 2012 were estimated to kill 250,000-500,000 birds annually.
-The average per turbine is disputed, but may be 333-1,000 deaths annually.
+Birds and bats are threatened by onshore and offshore wind farms.
+Towers and blades for wind farms installed in the United States by 2020, before a major expansion of wind energy facilities, were estimated to kill 140,000 and 679,000 birds annually.
+The average number of deaths per turbine is unclear, but may be 333-1,000 deaths annually.

 A proposal in 2005 to build turbines on a ridge in Highland County exposed the conflicts between tourism-based businesses and those who support wind farms.
 Multiple lawsuits were finally resolved in 2007 in favor of Highland County's rezoning.
 The wind farm, which would be the highest in the United States at over 4,200 feet, could have included 20 towers as much as 400 feet tall.
 However, after the approvals were finalized no towers were built.